jimchen1551/MPCS/Computer Science/Algorithms/Dynamic programming.md

 - Get a better solution to the original problem.
 ## Memoization
 - making a table indexed by subproblem
-1. lookup in table
+1. lookup in the table
-2. if answer exists, use it
+2. if the answer exists, use it
 3. else, compute the answer and store it
 ## Running time
 - depending on the product of: